 James Dreier is a drum set-Latin percussion specialist, educator, clinician, and performer.
 He holds a Bachelor of Music degree from Berklee College of Music (Boston, MA) and a Master of Arts degree in music theory from the University of Iowa.
 He has studied with such master drummers as, Michael Spiro, Horacio "El Negro" Hernandez, Jose Eladio Amat, Bobby Sanabria, Giovani Hildalgo, Daniel Alphonso, Pascoal Meirelles, Joe Hunt, and Alan Dawson.

-In the pursuit of jazz, James has performed with such notables as George Garzone, Phil Wilson, Jimmy Mosher, John Carlson, Tim Haggens, Steve Swallow, Carla Bley, Bobby Shew, Victor Mendoza, Anthony Cox, Willie Pickens, Robin Eubanks, Benny Wallace, Kenny Wheeler, Ray Anderson, Ben Allison, and Felipe Salles.
+In the pursuit of jazz, James has performed with such notables as George Garzone, Phil Wilson, Jimmy Mosher, John Carlson, Tim Haggens, Steve Swallow, Carla Bley, Bobby Shew, Victor Mendoza, Anthony Cox, Willie Pickens, Robin Eubanks, Benny Wallace, Kenny Wheeler, Ray Anderson, Ben Allison and Felipe Salles.

-Mr. Dreier was a founding member of the Iowa based-Latin/jazz group Orquesta Alto Maiz who released eight CDs over a 26 year life span.
-Dreier now leads his own Latin jazz band Ritmocano.
+Mr. Dreier was a founding member of the Iowa based-Latin/jazz group Orquesta Alto Maiz.
+He now leads his own Latin jazz group Ritmocano.
 His album "Familia, A Latin Jazz Journey" with this group and others was released in the spring of 2014 on Realtown Records.
 The most recent recording from this group is "Iowa Friends/Cuban Music" released in 2019 that features the core Ritmocano group along with many Iowa-based jazz musicians and educators.

-Mr. Dreier also performs with the Bearker Brothers, the UI Faculty Jazz Group and others.
-Other recording credits include "A fungus Among Us," "Odds and Ends" and "Lost Art Cafe" with his jazz group Odd Bar Trio; John Rapson's "Water and Blood, The Billy Higgens' Improvisations" (9Winds, Beverly Hills, CA) and "Mafficked Simularcrum" (MoMu Records, Iowa City, IA).
-Dreier also appeared on Tim O'Dell's "Before My Life" and Dreams of Pangea (Southport Records, Chicago, IL) and Dr. Anthony Williams’ Synthesis (Sky Deck Records, Chicago, IL).
+Mr. Dreier also performs with the Beaker Brothers and the UI Faculty Jazz Group among others.
+Recording credits include A fungus Among Us, Odds and Ends and Lost Art Cafe with the group Odd Bar Trio, John Rapson's Water and Blood, The Billy Higgens' Improvisations (9Winds, Beverly Hills, CA) and Mafficked Simularcrum (MoMu Records, Iowa City, IA).
+Dreier also appeared on Tim O'Dell's Before My Life and Dreams of Pangea (Southport Records, Chicago, IL) and Dr. Anthony Williams’ Synthesis (Sky Deck Records, Chicago, IL).